Klipper3d/klipper/docs/Config_Reference.md

 #initial_WHITE: 0.0
 #   Sets the initial LED color.
 Each value should be between 0.0 and
 #   1.0.
 The default for each color is 0.
+#shutdown_RED: 0.0
+#shutdown_GREEN: 0.0
+#shutdown_BLUE: 0.0
+#shutdown_WHITE: 0.0
+#   Sets the shutdown LED color.
+Each value should be between 0.0 and
+#   1.0.
+The default for each color is 0.
 ```

 ### [neopixel]